 By default, the person who sets up the account is considered the family manager.
 The family manager can add another family member to serve as the second parent.
 They can manage and monitor the child’s smartphone too.
 The family manager can invite up to 5 people to join their family group.
 This family manager can also remove people from their family group or delete the whole family group.

 Tracking Your Child’s Location

-On the parent’s phone under Manage settings > Location, make sure “See your child’s location” is on.
+On the parent’s phone under Account settings > Location settings, make sure “See your child’s location” is on.
 The child’s phone must be on and connected to the internet by either the phones data plan or via Wi-Fi in order for you to see their location.
 Otherwise, it will show their last known location.
 With your child’s location being on, you will see a map that shows their location.
 You can tap to expand it and zoom in.
 If the location isn’t very recent or in real-time, it will show as grayed out and should tell you when it was last updated.